goldilock-zone/ShrobObsidian/Math/Introduction to Number Theory/Lecture 2 - Survey of the Course.md

 ### Conclusion

 Algebraic number theory is a rich and deep field, expanding the horizons of classical number theory into more abstract realms.
 It provides a framework for understanding numbers at a more fundamental level, revealing beautiful structures and properties that have significant implications both within mathematics and in practical applications like cryptography.

-Certainly, let's revisit Fermat's theorem on sums of two squares with a more structured format using the \( \$$\$ \) notation for mathematical expressions.

 # Fermat's Theorem on Sums of Two Squares